Education is not a question of what knowledge children need to acquire

 to bring new forces into society.

-Also, the Waldorf system and Hearthstone pay close attention to the rhythms of the changing seasons.
+The Waldorf system and Hearthstone pay close attention to the rhythms of the changing seasons.
 We find in these forces of natural growth, blossom, decay, death, and regeneration an "outer" complement to the "inner" processes of the child.
 We recognize the changes in the natural world with various festivals and holidays.

 Classes for Homeschoolers